demoth/jake2/README.md

 Jake2 is not compatible with the mods that have custom logic (game.dll).

 Jake2 is network compatible with other clients, like Yamagi, Q2pro etc.

+Jake2 is compatible with all map/models/sounds/textures as id Quake 2.

 Goals of the project
 --------------------